Thank Your Guests With a Handwritten Note

 When a bride receives a wedding gift that she just plain does not like, it can be harder to write a sincere-sounding note expressing her appreciation, but nonetheless, it must be done.
 You may have to be more creative or bend the truth a little in the name of making the donor of the unwanted present feel good.
 For instance, let's say that the couple received a hideously ugly afghan from a dear old aunt.
 This would be the thank you note:

 Dear Aunt Ella,

 Thank you very much for the special afghan.
 I can tell how much time you put into crocheting it, and it was so sweet of you to make one of your famous afghans, especially for Kurt and me.
 The orange and yellow colors remind me of an autumn sunset, which is perfect since we are having a fall wedding.
 We can't wait to see you at our wedding next month.
 Thanks again!

 Without ever lying and saying that she loved the afghan or thought it was pretty, the bride has managed to compliment her dear aunt for her thoughtfulness and color choices.
 Yes, it may mean that more unattractive handmade projects will be coming her way for future special occasions, but at least the bride will have made her aunt feel appreciated, which is the whole point of a thank you note.

 Thoughtful Thank You Notes For Thoughtless Wedding Gifts

-As for the wedding gift which is truly crass or clearly re-gifted, there is also a polite way to choke out that thank you note.
-In the case of a gift which was in poor taste or just really inappropriate, use words like “creative” or “interesting”.
-In this example, the bride and groom, who are fitness fanatics, have received an ashtray for a wedding gift:
+As for the wedding gift, which is truly crass or clearly re-gifted, there is also a polite way to choke out that thank you note.
+In the case of a gift that was in poor taste or just really inappropriate, use words like “creative” or “interesting.”
+In this example, the bride and groom, who are fitness fanatics, have received an ashtray as a wedding gift: